vleerapp/Vleer/README.md

 Vleer is a lightweight, fast, privacy-first music app, offering a free alternative to Spotify or Apple Music.
 Ideal for those who can't afford or don't want to pay these shitty subscriptions.

-🚧 Despite a major rewrite since January 2024, Vleer is already showing great promise.
 We are actively seeking contributors to help improve the project.
 If you're interested, we welcome your participation.

 > \[!WARNING]
 >